Ananya5104/Car-Rental/README.md

     npm install
     ```

-3. Set up environment variables:

-    Create a `.env` file in the root directory and add your MongoDB connection string:

-    ```env
-    MONGODB_URI=your-mongodb-connection-string
-    ```
+3. Give MongoDB url
+in server.js change the MongURI variable

 4. Run the application:

     ```bash
-    npm start
+    nodemon src/server.js
     ```

     The backend server will start on `http://localhost:5000`.

 5. Access the frontend:

-    - Set up your React frontend in the `/client` directory.
+    - Set up your React frontend in the `/views` directory.
     - Run the frontend server to access the customer and admin dashboards.

 ## API Endpoints